 There are several other reasons why the Roomba 980 is one of the best vacuums for pet hair.
 It is completely autonomous.
 Just use the free app to schedule it, and the 980 will keep your place clean.
 It will start vacuuming and when it runs out of battery will drive back to its charging station.
 After a quick recharge, it then continues cleaning up pet hair until your entire home is completely clean.
 We really liked the thoroughness of the cleaning job as well.
 As pet owners know, hairs can hide everywhere, so it’s great to see this pet hair vacuum automatically sense remaining dirt and do several passes until it’s perfect.
 The bestselling Roomba 980 is the most convenient way to enjoy your pets without having to clean after them.
 It’s the best Roomba pet hair vacuum you can buy.
 We highly recommend it!

 Roombas are amazing at cleaning your home, but we wouldn’t recommend throwing them in water.
 If you’re looking for the best pool vacuum, it’s the iRobot Mirra 530.
-After conducting six robotic pool cleaner reviews, the Mirra emerged as the winner.
+After conducting lots of robotic pool cleaner research, the Mirra emerged as the winner.
 It’s the best pool vacuum because it cleans both pool surfaces and water at the same time.
 We’re guessing you have a pool to enjoy it and not to clean it, so the Mirra is a great investment that adds a lot of convenience.

 This portable pool vacuum has sponge-like wheels that stick to you pool’s walls.
 It uses a PVC scrubbing brush in the middle to remove leaves, hair, dirt, algae, and bacteria efficiently.
 At the same time, the Mirra 530 has a second motor that’s dedicated to pumping and filtering about 70 gallons of water per minute.
 The result is a sparkly-clean pool.
 It’s magic!
 When the Mirra is done, you can open two valves which drain water quickly, so that the robot becomes lighter to lift.
 The debris canister is also very easy to empty.
 The included 60-foot power cord floats, and the robot uses smart navigation to ensure the cable never gets tangled.
 All these advanced features make the iRobot Mirra 530 the best pool cleaning robot in this review.
 It’s very easy to use and offers fantastic quality.
 Tip: If you’re looking for a cheap pool vacuum, we recommend the Dolphin Nautilus Robotic Pool Cleaner.
 It came in second place, offering many similar features.
 Both products are a smart investment, saving you hundreds of hours of work over their lifetime.